List of Judge Dredd characters: Griffin

+First appearance: 2000 AD #27 (1977).
+Created by John Wagner and Ian Gibson.

 Judge Jürgen Griffin first appeared in prog 27 in a story by John Wagner and Ian Gibson.
 He was Principal of the Academy of Law, and had taught Dredd when he was a cadet.
 When the insane Chief Judge Cal seized control of Mega-City One, Griffin and other Academy tutors joined Dredd's resistance movement.
 Griffin was one of only two of these tutors who was still alive by the time Cal was overthrown; the other was Judge-Tutor Pepper.
 Dredd declined to succeed Cal as chief judge and nominated Griffin for the office.
 Griffin was elected chief judge by acclamation, and appointed Pepper as deputy chief judge.

-Griffin was captured by the enemy during the Apocalypse War in 2104, and brainwashed into supporting their propaganda campaign.
-Dredd judged it impossible to rescue him, and so he assassinated him instead, during a live television broadcast.
+Griffin proved to be capable chief judge, and he maintained a great respect for Dredd: when the Council of Five questioned Dredd's abandonment of the "Judge Child," Owen Krysler, Griffin reminded the council of how Dredd's actions on a prior occasion had saved Mega-City One from Judge Cal, and he ruled against an inquiry into Dredd's judgement.
+Unfortunately, Griffin was captured by the enemy during the Apocalypse War in 2104 and brainwashed into supporting their propaganda campaign.
+Dredd judged it impossible to rescue Griffin, and so he assassinated him instead, during a live television broadcast.
+In his final moments of life, Griffin regained his true personality in response to Dredd's accusation of treason.
+Griffin admitted he deserved to die, a sentence Dredd duly carried out.